mIRC-Scripters/mirckb/docs/source/identifiers/mode.rst

 Properties
 ----------

+If you use properties, it returns the Nth nick for the specified mode change:

 .. list-table::
     :widths: 15 85
     :header-rows: 1

     * - Property
       - Description
-if you use properties, it returns the Nth nick for the specified mode change:
+    * - .owner

-* .owner - returns the Nth nick which is given the owner status
+      - returns the Nth nick which is given the owner status
+    * - .deowner
-* .deowner - returns the Nth nick which is demoted from the owner status
+      - returns the Nth nick which is demoted from the owner status
+    * - .op
-* .op - returns the Nth nick which is given the op status
+      - returns the Nth nick which is given the op status
+    * - .deop
-* .deop - returns the Nth nick which is demoted from the op status
+      - returns the Nth nick which is demoted from the op status
+    * - .help
-* .help - returns the Nth nick which is given the help status
+      - returns the Nth nick which is given the help status
+    * - .dehelp
-* .dehelp - returns the Nth nick which is demoted from the help status
+      - returns the Nth nick which is demoted from the help status
+    * - .voice
-* .voice - returns the Nth nick which is given the voice status
+      - returns the Nth nick which is given the voice status
+    * - .devoice
-* .devoice - returns the Nth nick which is demoted from the voice status
+      - returns the Nth nick which is demoted from the voice status
+    * - .ban
-* .ban - returns the Nth nick which is banned
+      - returns the Nth nick which is banned
+    * - .unban
-* .unban - returns the Nth nick which is unbanned
+      - returns the Nth nick which is unbanned

 Example
 -------